23 of the Best Types of Orchids to Grow as Houseplants

 The Coelogyne genus contains over 595 species from India, New Guinea, and Southeast Asia.

-These sympodial orchids are mostly epiphytes, and feature pseudobulbs that are usually oval shaped.
+These sympodial orchids are mostly epiphytes and feature oval pseudobulbs.

 Most coelogynes are intermediate growers that thrive in medium to bright, indirect light.
 In summer their humidity needs are high – about 85 percent – while in winter humidity should be decreased to between 60 and 70 percent.

-They should be watered when their potting medium starts to dry out, but before it has dried completely.
+They should be watered when the potting medium starts to dry out, but before it has dried completely.
 These orchids also require a short winter rest period, with less frequent irrigation.

 Coelogynes are grown in pots, and they are considered easy to cultivate, even for beginners.